Coventry pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Coventry tomorrow?

-On 26 June 2026, pollen conditions in Coventry will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Coventry will be different from today, with artemisia at low levels, cypress at low levels, grass at medium levels

 Is pollen expected to decrease in Coventry this week?